 New Hampshire 24 Hour Life & Health Package

 This course provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Life & Health insurance.
-It includes 3 hours of ethics education, a 3 hour course on the National Flood Insurance Program, 21 hours of general Life and Health topics, and the mandatory exam.
-No additional reporting fees.
+It includes 3 hours of ethics education and 21 hours of general Life and Health topics.

-New Hampshire 24 Hour Property & Casualty Review
+New Hampshire 24 Hour Property & Casualty Package

 This course applies to producers in the P&C line of insurance, and provides all 24 hours of the CE that you need!
 In the course, we will review key concepts and principles of Property and Casualty insurance.
-It includes 18 hours of Property & Casualty education, three hours of NFIP review, three hours of Ethics, and the mandatory exam.
-We won't charge you additional reporting fees.
+It includes 21 hours of Property & Casualty education and three hours of Ethics.

-New Hampshire 21 Hour Life & Health Package
+New Hampshire 21 Hour Life & Health Review

 New Hampshire 21 Hour Property & Casualty Review

-New Hampshire 8 Hour Initial LTC Certification Course
+New Hampshire 8 Hour Initial LTC Continuing Education Course

 This 8 hour class is approved by the State of New Hampshire.
-It meets the mandatory education requirement to start selling Long Term Care Insurance for those licensed in accident and health, or life.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for those licensed in accident and health, or life.